2021 Africa Cup of Nations qualification

-The 2021 Africa Cup of Nations qualification matches were organized by the Confederation of African Football (CAF) to decide the participating teams of the 2021 Africa Cup of Nations, the 33rd edition of the international men's football championship of Africa.
+The 2021 Africa Cup of Nations qualification matches were organized by the Confederation of African Football (CAF) to decide the participating teams for the 2021 Africa Cup of Nations, the 33rd edition of the international men's football championship of Africa.
 A total of 24 teams qualified to play in the final tournament, including Cameroon who qualified automatically as hosts.

 Draw

 The draw took place on 18 July 2019, 18:30 CAT (UTC+2), in Cairo, Egypt.
-A total of 52 teams entered the tournament, including the hosts Cameroon, while Eritrea and Somalia chose to not enter the qualifiers.
+A total of 52 teams entered the tournament, including the hosts Cameroon, while Eritrea and Somalia chose not to enter the qualifiers.

 Seeding

 The teams were seeded based upon their June 2019 FIFA World Rankings (ranking shown in parentheses).
-All 44 teams from Pot 1 to Pot 4 entered the competition at the group stage, while teams from Pot 5 had to compete at the preliminary round in order to advance to the group stage.
+All 44 teams from Pot 1 to Pot 4 entered the competition at the group stage, while teams from Pot 5 had to compete in the preliminary round in order to advance to the group stage.

-Each group contained one team from Pot 1, 2 and 3.
+Each group contained one team each from Pot 1, 2 and 3.
 Groups from A to D contained a winning team from the preliminary round, while groups from E to L contained a team from Pot 4.
-Teams in bold qualified for the final tournament.
+Teams in bold letters qualified for the final tournament.